DannyTechStudio/Vanilla-JS-Password-Generator/README.md

 -  Toggle between light and dark mode
 -  Store generated password history
 -  Copy or delete any saved password
--  Reset all selections easily
+-  Specify the number of password(s) to generate
 -  Fully mobile-friendly design

 ##  Features